-At Archatrak, with our expertise in supplying pedestal supported porcelain paving, we decided there must be a way of creating a completely self-contained modular deck for this purpose that would easily cope with variable heights across and along a road surface, would meet regulations in terms of barrier height and sideways force, would not require hours of architectural design, could be easily brought on site in a single package and constructed with unskilled labor, could still be customized so that each deck would have its own individuality, would require very little ongoing maintenance and most importantly, would cost a lot less than $20,000.
+With Archatrak’s expertise in supplying pedestal-supported porcelain paving, we decided there must be a way of creating a completely self-contained modular parklet deck.
+It would have to easily cope with variable heights across and along a road surface and meet regulations in terms of barrier height and sideways force.
+It would also need to be easily brought on-site in a single package and be easily constructed without requiring hours of architectural design or ongoing costly maintenance.
+In addition, the modular parklet would need to allow for customization to maintain individuality and, most importantly, the parklet cost would need to remain a lot less than $20,000.

-After testing a number of different designs, the result is a modular deck system we have called StreetDeck.
-The basis of StreetDeck is a galvanized, powder coated steel rectangular frame, bolted together onsite from preformed steel components.
+After testing a number of different designs, the result is a modular parklet deck system we have called StreetDeck.
+The basis of StreetDeck is a galvanized, powder-coated steel rectangular frame, bolted together on site from preformed steel components.
 The frame is supported by adjustable height pedestals which also serve to support the ¾” thick porcelain pavers (or optionally 24” x 24” Ipe wood tiles) that make up the interior deck surface.
 Brackets attached to the underside of the steel frame securely attach rectangular steel planters to the deck.
 Railings are then fixed in place between the planters.
 This system permits a high degree of customization as required.
-We have over 40 stocked colors of porcelain pavers that can be used on the deck surface including styles that closely resemble wood, natural stone or even concrete, the planters can be customer painted or supplied with custom laser cut design, railings can be steel, aluminum or stainless steel cable and in fact any 3rd party planters or railing could be used on the deck surface, provided they can be secured strongly and safely to the mounting brackets to meet all required regulations.
+We have over 40 stocked colors of porcelain pavers that can be used on the deck surface including styles that closely resemble wood, natural stone, or even concrete, the planters can be customer painted or supplied with custom laser cut design, railings can be steel, aluminum or stainless steel cable and in fact, any 3rd party planters or railing could be used on the deck surface, provided they can be secured strongly and safely to the mounting brackets to meet all required regulations.

 Generally speaking, a StreetDeck Parklet will not require hours of an architect’s time other than maybe the council requiring a detailed plan of the site and all components.
-It will not require purchasing of components from many different suppliers with the headache then of co-ordinating delivery on site.
-It will not require cutting or fabrication of components on site since all components are modular and simply bolt together.
+It will not require purchasing components from many different suppliers with the headache then of coordinating delivery on site.
+It will not require cutting or fabrication of components on-site since all components are modular and simply bolt together.
 It will not require specialized tradespersons to install – just a bit of basic do-it-yourself knowledge.
 And if you are in an area where the structure must be disassembled in Winter for snow clearing, that’s no problem.
 Simply lift up the pavers, unbolt the structure and pack the components away for the Winter.